Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     ```

-2. Compile and run the sample from within the `build` directory:
+2. Compile and run the sample from within the `build` directory.

     Linux: